-If you have been rejected from an Executive MBA program, it often comes down to one of three reasons (or combination thereof):
+If you have been rejected by an Executive MBA program, it often comes down to one of four reasons (or combination thereof):

-2. Your work experience was not sufficient/relevant enough yet to be considered a solid addition to the program, or,
+- Your work experience was not sufficient/relevant enough yet to be considered a solid addition to the program,

-All of these reasons can be mitigated, with time or effort on your part.
-At the end of the day, there is no guarantee of admission, but by taking a hard look and assessing your situation, you can make yourself a much stronger candidate by addressing the pertinent issues.
+All of these reasons can be mitigated, with time and effort on your part.
+At the end of the day there is still no guarantee of admission, but after taking a hard look and assessing your situation you can make yourself a much stronger candidate by addressing the pertinent issues.

 A low GPA in and of itself is not a reason to ding an applicant.
-What tends to concern schools is when a transcript shows consistently low grades in subjects that are important to have competence in to do well in an MBA program – quantitative subjects in particular.
-If you do have quantitative weakness, enroll in an Algebra or Statistics course (or both) at a local college – a “real” class as opposed to online would be preferred.
+What tends to concern schools is when a transcript shows consistently low grades in subjects that are important to be competent in to do well in an MBA program – quantitative subjects in particular.
+If you do have quantitative weakness, enroll in an Algebra or Statistics course (or both) at a local college – a traditional class as opposed to online is preferred.
 Get strong grades, and submit that transcript with your new application.
-In the optional essay, express how you recognize the admissions committee might have been concerned about your quantitative abilities, but the new grades should allay any concerns.
-Also lay out any additional plans you may have prior to joining the program to bolster your skills – MBA Math, for example.
+In the optional essay, express how you recognize the admissions committee might have been concerned about your quantitative abilities, but the new grades should allay those concerns.
+Also, lay out any additional plans you may have prior to joining the program to bolster your skills – MBA Math, for example.

 In this situation, time and more leadership experience are probably the two best ways to enhance your application.
 The average years of work experience in an EMBA program is typically 10-15.
 Some schools specifically state the minimum years of experience necessary to apply.
-While I was at Cornell, we never seriously considered anyone with less than five years of experience, and when we did admit someone on that lower end of the scale, there was a clear indication the individual was a superstar at his or her organization.
-So, if you are in the lower range of experience, seek out more high-profile leadership opportunities, and work on putting together that “superstar” profile.
+While I was at Cornell, we never seriously considered anyone with less than five years of experience, and when we did admit someone on that lower end of the scale, there was some sort of clear indication the individual was a superstar at his or her organization.
+So, if you are in the lower range of experience, seek out more high-profile leadership opportunities (at work and/or in extracurriculars), and work on putting together that “superstar” profile.

 Admissions committees realize most applicants consider multiple options, as they should, and most have a clear first choice school.
 What tends to bother admissions folks is when it’s obvious an applicant is only applying to a school because it’s a brand name and would be an “ok” fallback.